 - Luss Campsite - Another Camping and Caravanning Club site on the shores of the Loch near the conservation village of Luss.
 There are 90 pitches but, because of licensing, caravan and motorhome owners must join the club 24 hours before their stay.
 Non-members are welcome to tent camp.

 - Sallochy Bay The Forestry Commission operates this informal, tent campsite on the shores of the loch .There are 30 pitches and this campsite is intended for people who want a slightly more "wild camping" experience.
 But there is a toilet block and a sink for drinking water and washing up.
 Fires are only allowed in special mobile "fire pits" that can be rented from the warden.
 This campsite is especially popular with people who enjoy what the Brits call "wild swimming" and the rest of us just call going to the beach.
 The loch shore has a pebbly beach at this site.
 Book through Sallochy Bay Woodland Camping.
 The site is open for camping from late Easter through October.

 - Cashel Campsite in Queen Elizabeth Forest Park 168 pitches for tents, touring caravans and motorhomes on the eastern shores of Loch Lomond, near some of the trails for exploring Ben Lomond.
 Boat launching facilities and nearby boat hire are available and there is a children's playground for younger campers.
 This is a dog-friendly site and there are some good quiet spots for fishing.
-As above, be prepared for midges.
+But bring lots of insect repellent and be prepared for midges.
 Book through the Camping in the Forest website.